 The Youth Mobility Scheme can be used by people between the ages of 18 and 30, who wish to live and work in the UK for a two year period.
-It comes under the Tier 5 Visa category.
+It is a form of Temporary Visa (Tier 5 Visa category).

 To apply, a person must be a national of an eligible country.
 Included are nationals of Canada, New Zealand, and Hong Kong, as well as several others.
 When a person comes to the UK with this kind of visa, they can only be sponsored by a researcher or representative from an educational facility, not an employer or business.